bugcrowd/templates/submissions/description/broken_authentication_and_session_management/weak_login_function/http_and_https_available/template.md

-# Weak Login Function: HTTP and HTTPS Available

-## Overview of the Vulnerability

 Weak login functionality arises from improperly configured authentication practices which weakens the security of the authentication process of an application.
 This application does not protect the security of users’ credentials as it allows the login page to load over both a HTTP and a HTTPS connection.
 This means that it is possible for web requests to be transmitted over HTTP in plaintext, allowing an attacker on the same network to observe these requests, and obtain the login credentials.

 ## Business Impact